osmandapp/web/main/docs/user/navigation/routing/index.md

 ### [Horse / ski routing](#horse-ski-routing)

-Ski routing in OsmAnd is a feature that allows users to plan and navigate ski tours, backcountry skiing routes, and other winter sports activities using the OsmAnd mobile app.
+Ski routing allows users to plan and navigate ski tours and other winter sports activities using the OsmAnd mobile app.
-Horse routing in OsmAnd is a valuable tool that provides equestrians with the information and tools they need to plan and enjoy their horseback riding activities.
+Horse routing provides equestrians with tools they need to plan and enjoy their horseback riding activities.
 ### [Boat routing](#boat-navigation)

 Boat routing can be used when navigating rivers, lakes and in the open sea.